exercism/julia/exercises/concept/inventory-management/.docs/hints.md

 ## 4. Remove an entry entirely from the inventory

-Julia has a function to do exactly this: read the Introduction.
+- Julia has a function to do exactly this: read the Introduction.
+- Remember, since this function has a `!`, it mutates the input.

 ## 5. Return the entire content of the inventory